-cast-iron building on Greene St. was right around the corner from Al's art gallery, which meant he walked passed it almost every day.
+When you ask someone their favorite New York City building, most say the Empire, the Chrysler, or the Flatiron buildings.
+If you ask Albert, however, he will tell you about a graffiti-covered building tucked away in SoHo.
+This cast-iron building on Greene Street was right around the corner from Al’s art gallery, which meant he walked past it almost every day.